 During Fiscal Year 2005, TSFC was governed by a five-member Board.
 The Board was comprised of three members appointed by the Governor, one member appointed by the Speaker of the House and one member appointed by the President of the Senate.
 In July 2005, the composition was changed to include three public members appointed by the Governor subject to Senate confirmation, two members of the State Investment Commission appointed by the Governor who shall give due consideration to the recommendation of the Chair of the State Investment Commission.
-There have been no appointments made.
-The three members appointed by the Governor under the previous composition, will continue to serve until such time as they or new members are appointed and/or have received Senate confirmation.
+In 2007, the Governor made appointments of two members who are members of the State Investment Commission.
+Two members appointed by the Governor under the previous composition, will continue to serve until such time as they or new members are appointed and/or have received Senate confirmation.